 History plays an important role in the wine industry of the Czech Republic.
 Back in 1057 wine was already being produced.
-Evidence of wine production such as pruning knives and grape seeds were found in archaeological excavations around the many Slavic settlements in the Czech Republic.
-During the 13th centuries, monasteries produced wine with grape varieties from Germany and France.
+Evidence of wine production such as pruning knives and grape seeds was found in archaeological excavations around the many Slavic settlements in the Czech Republic.
+During the 13th century, monasteries produced wine with grape varieties from Germany and France.

 Unfortunately during the 30 years war (1618-1648) vineyards were destroyed.
 During the 2nd half of the 19th century, the vine pest Phylloxera destroyed the vineyards in all regions.

 Czech Entrepreneur and wine lover Jan Dienstl restored the vineyards of the Chateau Trebivlice from 2004 through to 2010.
 In 2012 the first harvest was completed.
 Johann W Winery now has 35 hectares under cultivation over 5 vineyards.
 They grow 7 white and 3 red wine varieties with an annual production of approximately 100,000 bottles.

 As we were standing drinking and admiring the views we noticed a cemetery beside us.
 The 19th-century cemetery belonged to the Jewish Community but unfortunately, it was destroyed in WW2 by the Nazis.
 The last burial took place in 1942.
 In 2003 the cemetery was renewed.
 When you walk through the graves you will notice that the headstones are in 3 languages Czech, German and Hebrew.
 Knowing the history of WW2 and the Jews it was quite an eerie feeling as you passed through the cemetery, a sense of sadness enveloped knowing the suffering they endured.